 Don’t forget to mark the position of the legs

 I just marked the 4 legs (I only used 3 hairpin legs) added the concrete mix, use 2 batches, and let it dry for 24 hours.

 Make sure that the wooden legs are NOT all the way down at the bottom of the bucket, otherwise you can see them afterward.

 After 24 hours I turned the bucket carefully around and let it sit for an hour.
-After this rest, the bucket came off pretty easy and looked nice and smooth.
+After this rest, the bucket came off pretty easily and looked nice and smooth.
 Although one leg is not completely straight the table stands pretty solid.

 Then I sanded off the little cracks and smoothened the rim, which took me about 5 minutes because it looked pretty good already.

 I checked through my sample paints and found some pretty pastels and this is how I painted the legs of the little stool.
 Don’t you think its cute?

 Here are some more examples how you can paint the stools or tables: